-The ATIP Division relies on the access to information policies and guidelines developed by the Treasury Board of Canada's Secretariat.
-The SCC did not develop or implement institution-specific policies, guidelines and procedures related to privacy during the reporting period.
-Hence, no issues were raised by the Office of the Privacy Commissioner or other Agents of Parliament (e.g., Auditor General) or for other reasons.
+The SCC ATIP Division relies on the policies and guidelines developed by the Treasury Board of Canada's Secretariat.
+The SCC did not develop or implement institution-specific policies, guidelines and procedures related to privacy requests during the reporting period.
+Hence, no issues were raised by the OPC or other Agents of Parliament (e.g., Auditor General) or for other reasons.